 What about TNC’s work on Martha's Vineyard surprises people?

 Our ecological restoration work.
 Many people know there’s a lot of conservation on the island.
 But TNC is distinct because part of our mission is to restore some of the open habitats and species that were more common in the past, and we do a lot of that here.

 Restoring Bamford Preserve.
 We’re seeing really good results restoring this to sandplain grassland.
 Like so much of the work I’ve done since I came to the island, this work is built upon great things done by other TNC folks before me.

 What do you do when you’re not working?

 I love meeting people on the island and learning about the culture.
 I just signed up for Big Brothers Big Sisters here.
 I kayak almost any chance I get; I’ll kayak out to the Elizabeth Islands, places that aren’t as easily accessible.
-My other favorite thing is to head up to the White Mountains to finish the 67 New England peaks—only a few more to go!
+My other favorite thing is to head up to the White Mountains to hike the 67 New England peaks!
 I also enjoy visiting my family in Framingham on the way.

 TNC has been housing conservation interns, volunteers, scientists and staff from other organizations at Hoft Farm at a subsidized rate for more than 20 years.
 Short-term housing affordability is a challenge for those working on the Island.
 TNC also hosts Sierra Club volunteers to help carry out stewardship and restoration.
 It’s an important resource for conservation on the Island.